 Endotoxin- and TLR-tolerance

 The TLR-tolerance phenomenon is a complex orchestrated counter regulatory response to inflammation.
-We studied the cross-talk between different TLR agonists to induce tolerance.
-In contrast to other mouse mononuclear phagocytes, alveolar macrophages do not display endotoxin tolerance, and we currently study the relative contribution of GM-CSF and gamma-interferon to prevent endotoxin tolerance in the alveolar environment.
+We studied the cross-talk between different TLR agonists to induce tolerance and compare the phenomenon with different mononuclear phagocytes.
+In contrast to other mouse mononuclear phagocytes, alveolar macrophages neither display endotoxin tolerance, nor cross-tolerance.
+Indeed, in the later case the cells are primed rather than tolerized.
+We currently study the relative contribution of GM-CSF and gamma-interferon to prevent endotoxin tolerance in the alveolar environment.

 Paradoxical effects of IL-10

-IL-10 is a well known anti-inflammatory cytokine that prevents the production of pro-inflammatory cytokine.
-Inin vitro experiments, we previously showed that the adherence of monocytes is a key parameter that allows the observation of the well-characterized property of IL-10.
+IL-10 is a well-known anti-inflammatory cytokine that prevents the production of pro-inflammatory cytokine.
+Inin vitro experiments, we previously showed that the adherence of monocytes is a key parameter that allows the observation of the well-characterized property of IL-10 (Adib-Conquy et al. Int Immunol.
+1999; 11: 689).
 Surprisingly, in the absence of adherence, IL-10 can enhance LPS-induced TNF production and turn-off genes that are otherwise turned-on (e.g. SOCS 2 & 3), and vice versa.
-We have now developed a mouse model that allows us to study this paradoxical property of IL-10.
+Adherence modifies the regulation of gene expression induced by interleukin-10.
+(Petit-Bertron et al. Cytokine.
+2005; 29: 1-12).
+We have now developed a mouse model that allows us to study in vivothis paradoxical property of IL-10.

-Finally, we have studied blood and sputum neutrophils of cystic fibrosis patients.
-We have shown by macroarray technology that numerous genes are turned-on even before bacterial colonization of the lungs, and that airway neutrophils are insensitive to IL-10 inhibitory signaling (Petit-Bertron et al. Cytokine 2008, 41, 54; Adib-Conquy et al. Mol Med.
+We have studied blood and sputum neutrophils of cystic fibrosis (CF) patients.
+We have shown by macroarray technology that numerous genes are turned-on even before bacterial colonization of the lungs.
+When comparison was performed between blood and airway neutrophils of CF patients, there was a limited difference in terms of gene expression.
+Only the mRNA expression of amphiregulin and TNF receptor p55 were significantly higher in airway neutrophils.
+We also showed that circulating neutrophils from CF patients display a distinct pattern of surface markers, including TLRs, as compared to neutrophils from healthy donors, and that airways neutrophils from CF patients are primed and resistant to anti-inflammatory signals delivered by IL-10.
+(Petit-Bertron et al. Cytokine 2008, 41, 54; Adib-Conquy et al. Mol Med.
 2008, 14, 36).

 Maxime V, Fitting C, Annane D, Cavaillon J-M (2005) Corticoids normalize leukocyte production of macrophage migration inhibitory factor in septic shock.
 J. Infect.
 Dis.
 191: 138-144